SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Thank you," Fluttershy said.

-"Well, let's see what we have to work with," Pinkie said before taking the small bag and dumping the fabric over her bed.
+"Well, let's see what we have to work with," Pinkie said before taking the big bag and dumping the fabric over her bed.

+Bolts of fabric flew from the bag, landing on every corner of her bedspread.
+There were lots of colors and more than one shade of some colors.

+Pinkie pointed to each one as she said its color, "white, blue, pink, purple, light blue, green, light pink."

+Pinkie looked inside the bag, finding dozens of differently colored gemstones, "there's more in here," she said as she dumped then in the center of her bed.

+"Looks like we have a lot to work with," Fluttershy said.

+"We sure do," Pinkie said before looking over the pile of dress ingredients splayed out on her bed, "Rarity made my dress pink, should we make her dress white?"
+Pinkie asked, picking up the white bolt of fabric.

+"That sounds good," Fluttershy said.